Creative Processes -- Summer '21

 Your final grade will be determined by the following:

-Your are expected to participate each week by creating artwork, critique and discussion to the course forums, as well as regularly documenting your own creative process on your personal blog.
+Your are expected to participate each week by creating artwork, and adding critique and discussion to the course forums, as well as regularly documenting your own creative process on your personal blog.
+This includes learning to write clearly to express oneself when discussing your own and others artwork.

 All assignments and projects are due at midnight Central Time on the due date.
 The forums will be locked to future comments on that date and time.